goheungchoi/alcove/README.md

 ## TODO List

 - Shader Compiler Tests: Need to figure out how to test the shader compiler.
+- Seems that debugMessenger must be placed in the vk_engine class.

 ## BUG REPORT